imrehg/lambdam/Readme.md

 This should install all necessary packages.
 If you already have the `node_packages` directory there (copied the project), then might not need to do it.

+The current version on Windows might need .Net Framework 3.5 installed to correctly set up.

 Other times
 -----------